acg-team/tral/docs/install_external.rst

 Installation of external software
 =================================

-TRAL is dependend on different external software which need to be installed before TRAL can be used properly.
+TRAL is dependend on different external software which need to be installed before TRAL can be used.

 Here, we explain how to install external software packages, such as *de novo* tandem repeat detectors.
 Important: Once a software is installed, the path to either the binary or the